- Is there a restriction on the size of my files?

 Microsoft Internet Explorer 6, by default, limits upload speed.
 In most cases, a noticeable performance increase is possible by following the instructions here.
-We highly recommend following those directions or switching to the most recent version of Mozilla Firefox or Microsoft Internet Explorer.
+We highly recommend following those directions or switching to the most recent version of Google Chrome, Mozilla Firefox or Microsoft Internet Explorer.

 Why is there additional processing time after my upload completes?